Infanta Isabel, Countess of Girgenti: Countess of Girgenti

 In the early summer of 1871, Isabel and her husband stayed in Geneva to join the rest of the Spanish royal family, which had escaped disturbances in Paris.
-In August 1871, the Counts of Gigenti returned to Lucerne.
+In August 1871, the Count of Girgenti returned to Lucerne.
 Early in a pregnancy, Infanta Isabel suffered a miscarriage in September 1871.
 The loss of his child, the loss of the Spanish crown, and his declining health contributed to Gaetan sinking into a deep depression and he attempted suicide by jumping from a window.
 After that, he was never allowed to be alone, and between Isabel and Gaetan's adjutants, Gaetan was constantly supervised.
 However, on 26 November 1871, while they were staying in a hotel in Lucerne, Gaetan managed to lock himself in a room and shoot himself in the head.
 He was found still alive, but died shortly thereafter.

 A young widow barely twenty years old, Infanta Isabel, who had become greatly attached to her husband, mourned his tragic death.
 She moved to the Palacio Castilla in Paris with her mother, the ex-Queen Isabella.
 Over the next three years, the infanta led a quiet family life over-seeing the education of her three younger sisters; visiting her father, the ex-King consort Don Francisco de Asís, who lived estranged from his wife in Épinay; and, above all, concerned about the future of her brother Alfonso, who was finishing his education in Vienna.
 In 1872 and 1873, Infanta Isabel traveled frequently to Munich to be with her aunt, the Infanta Amalia of Spain, and to Vienna to stay close to her brother as a guest of Archduchess Marie Karoline, to whom she had become very close during her marriage to Gaetan (the archduchess's nephew).
 Behind the scenes, Infanta Isabel worked to promote the restoration of the Spanish monarchy in the person of her brother in an agreement with the Spanish politician Antonio Cánovas del Castillo, who worked from Madrid on behalf of Alfonso.